-- a) Bounded on its eastern boundary by Highway 400, which separates WESTON 7 from the Vaughan Metropolitan Centre (VMC); - b) The southern boundary is defined primarily by Highway 407; - c) To the north, WESTON 7 is bounded by Fieldstone Drive and Portage Parkway.
-Abutting WESTON 7 to the northwest are established low-rise residential neighbourhoods, and to the northeast are commercial and employment uses; and - d) Ansley Grove Road and Whitmore Road form the western boundary of WESTON 7 and are adjacent to low density employment uses.
-Regional Road 7 divides WESTON 7 in an east-west direction.
-The road right-of-way accommodates higher order transit (the VivaNext Bus Rapid Transit Route), dedicated cycle lanes, an enhanced pedestrian environment and 6 lanes of vehicular traffic.
+- a) Bounded on its eastern boundary by Highway 400, which separates WESTON 7 from the Vaughan Metropolitan Centre (VMC); - b) The southern boundary is defined primarily by Winges Road and Highway 407; - c) To the north, WESTON 7 is bounded by Fieldstone Drive, Chrislea Road and Portage Parkway.
+Abutting WESTON 7 to the northwest are established low-rise residential neighbourhoods, and to the northeast are commercial and employment uses; - d) Ansley Grove Road and Whitmore Road form the western boundary of WESTON 7 and are adjacent to low density employment uses; and - e) Highway 7 divides WESTON 7 in an east-west direction.
+The road right-of-way accommodates higher order transit (the VivaNext Bus Rapid Transit Route), dedicated cycle lanes, an enhanced pedestrian environment and 6 lanes of vehicular traffic. - f) WESTON 7 incorporates a total of approximately 123 hectares of land, of which approximately 104 hectares in gross land area (all lands within the WESTON 7 boundary,

-WESTON 7 is approximately 104 hectares in gross land area (all lands within the WESTON 7 boundary, including roads and storm water management facilities) and is comprised of 31 properties that are largely characterized by large footprint commercial buildings and associated large surface parking lots.
+- including roads and storm water management facilities but excluding the lands that are part of Highways 400 and 407 ramps. - g) WESTON 7 is comprised of 31 properties that are largely characterized by large footprint commercial buildings and associated large surface parking lots.
 As it exists today, as identified on Map 2, the core function of WESTON 7 is a commercial and entertainment destination for the City of Vaughan and the broader region.
 WESTON 7 also includes a range of smaller scale service commercial uses and restaurants and a number of light industrial uses.